Charon (band): History

 In November 2003, guitarist Jasse von Hast left the band, citing a lack of interest in playing for the group and boredom with band-related activities as reason for doing so.
 Lauri Tuohimaa stepped in and officially became the band's new guitarist in January 2004.
 Charon then went on yet another tour through Finland to support The Dying Daylights.

 After several more tours and the release of the single Colder, the band released its fifth album Songs for the Sinners on 31 August 2005.
-Since then the band has toured extensively in Europe and Russia.
+Since then, the band has toured extensively in Europe and Russia.
 Concerning further releases, the band stated, during the summer, that they had six new tracks ready to record.
 Then, that autumn, another update was posted on the bands site stating that they have spent the last few weeks recording five new tracks for a demo and that they are currently negotiating a new record deal.

-On 3 June 2011, the band has posted a news release on their website stating that they have decided to disband after summer concerts in their native Finland.
+In June 2011, the band posted a news release on their website stating that they have decided to disband after summer concerts in their native Finland.
 In an interview with Leppaluoto, the band felt they had nothing more to contribute in the genre.
 And some members where not interested anymore, with conflict going back to 2005.

-In 2015 (2015-10-31), Lead Singer JP-Leppaluoto and other member's of Charon participated in a music gig in Tavistia on Halloween, effectively reviving Charon for a final time for a show.
-Since then, Charon has again disbanded, despite some source's labeling the band on an 'indefinite hiatus'.
-Charon's Twitter is still somewhat active, only used as promoting other artist's.
+In October 2015, lead singer JP-Leppaluoto and other members of Charon participated in a music gig in Tavastia on Halloween, effectively reviving Charon for a final time for a show.
+Since then, Charon has again disbanded, despite some sources labelling the band on an "indefinite hiatus".
+Charon's Twitter is still somewhat active, only used as promoting other artists.

+In March 2025, the band announced a reunion tour of 6 gigs planned in late summer in Finland to commemorate the 20th anniversary of their 2005 album Songs for the Sinners.
+The shows began in late August and concluded on 13 September in Jyväskylä.